Frequently asked questions

 Current Maximus employees who have donated at least $1 in the past calendar year may nominate an eligible nonprofit for consideration.
 To do so, please contact the Maximus Foundation for next steps.

 - How do I find out if I donated in the past year?

 You may find your current rate of payroll deduction by visiting Deltek Time & Expense and selecting the Self-Service tab.
 Under Payroll & Benefits, select Payroll Checks and look under Deductions on your paystub for "Charitable Foundation."

-All eligible MAXIMUS employees will receive an online survey via email by February each year to submit their vote.
-To be eligible, you must be a current MAXIMUS employee who donated at least $1 via payroll to the MAXIMUS Foundation in the previous calendar year.
+All eligible Maximus employees will receive an online survey via email by February each year to submit their vote.
+To be eligible, you must be a current Maximus employee who donated at least $1 via payroll to the Maximus Foundation's grantmaking program in the previous calendar year.